-2. A variant of Chen notation used in our textbook.
+A variant of Chen notation used in our textbook.
 The attributes are listed in the boxes for entities and those for relationships in boxes using "UML--style" rather than in bubbles, which is more compact,

 3. A system known as "crows foot" notation.
-Note the symbols used to denoted "one" and "many".
-The small circles indicate that the relationship is optional on both sides - a book does not need to be checked out, and a borrower does not need to have any books checked out.
+Note the symbols used to denote "one" and "many".
+The single line denotes that the relationship is "one" and the three lines denote "many".
+The small circles indicate that in this case, the relationship is optional on both sides - a book does not need to be checked out, and a borrower does not need to have any books checked out.

-- a.
-Actually, this example misses one important thing about crow's foot notation relationships are usually not represented separately unless they have attributes of their own. - b.
-In this particular case, we could fold the due date into the Book entity since a book can only be out to one person at a time.
-This eliminates the need for treating CheckOut as an entity, and so the diagram becomes this:
+- Actually, this example misses one important thing about crow's foot notation - relationships are usually not represented separately unless they have attributes of their own.
+Thus, in this case, the CheckOut relationship would need to be explicitly specified since it does have an attribute. - b.
+However, in this particular case, we could fold the due date into the Book entity since a book can only be out to one person at a time.
+This eliminates the need for treating CheckOut as an entity, and so the diagram would become this:

 c.
-Here is a summary of the notation for cardinality of relationships:
+Here is a summary of the Crow's foot notation for cardinality of relationships: